Frequently Asked Questions

 How do I get academic regalia?

 The Academic Affairs office pays to rent regalia for faculty who don't have their own.
 This applies to both the opening day convocation in the fall and to commencement in the spring.
-You can order by going to the CSB/SJU Bookstore home page and clicking on Academic Regalia Ordering Information.
-The bookstore site you choose is determined by the campus where you were hired and the billing goes directly to Academic Affairs.
+You can order regalia online through the CSB/SJU Bookstore, https://www.csbsju.edu/Bookstore/Academic-Regalia.htm.
 Once you are on campus, you will get electronic reminders twice a year, from the Bookstore.
-If you prefer to own your own cap and gown, the Bookstore has a special program with Josten's, so just ask the contact person in the Bookstore for assistance.
+If you prefer to own your own cap and gown, the Bookstore has a special program with Herff Jones, so just ask the contact person in the Bookstore for assistance.

 Where do I find information on the Common Curriculum requirements?